nhm-herpetology/museum-NGS-training/Unit_02/README.md

 In this unit participants will learn:

 * The basics of genome assembly and reference mapping (Lecture)
-* To finish constructing NGS shotgun libraries (Molecular Laboratory)
+* To constrt NGS shotgun libraries (Molecular Laboratory)
 * To assemble cleaned Illumina data in velvet and map it with BWA (Computer Laboratory)

 **Computer Laboratory**